rim4oo/Create-Radar/README.md

 ## License

-This project is licensed under the MIT License.
+The code is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 Enjoy playing with Create Radars!